 St. Michael and All Angels Repairs St. Michael and All Angels church is located in a small village in rural Herefordshire.
 The building dates back to the 12th Century and has been altered throughout its history.
 At the turn of the 20th Century, the famous church architect, WD Caroe, reformed the bell tower, installed new windows and pews.

-In 2008 the church was closed to the public due to the roof structure becoming unstable, making the building no longer able to be used for house worship.
-RRA Architects were invited by Herefordshire Diocese to bid for a first round of repairs to make the building able to hold worship activities once again.
+In 2008 the church of St Michael’s and All Angels, Brampton Abbotts, South Herefordshire, was closed to the public due to the roof structure becoming unstable, making the building no longer useable for house worship.
+RRA Architects was invited by Herefordshire Diocese to bid for the first round of repairs to make the building fit to hold worship activities once again.
 Funded by a HLF grant, RRA’s conservation accredited architects made a full inspection of the building to investigate the failure of the historic fabric.
-Once this investigation was carried out RRA were able to draw up plans and specifications for a full schedule of repair.
+Once this investigation was complete we were able to draw up plans and specifications for a full schedule of repair.

 The project is made up of two phases, phase one being the restoration and phase two is the inclusion of a bakery and community space to help fund the upkeep of the building, to see more of phase two visit The Daily Bread.